brunoredes/brunoredes/README.md

 I am a person who likes computer and notebook hardware, I also like NodeJs, Typescript / Javascript, and front-end in general.
 Pref stack: Angular/scss
 I am always trying to learn new things and improve what I already know.
-I like to play ragnarok (@thor, bRO) and LOL.
-And I also am staff part of private ragnarok server called JFRO (we are fixing bugs before release).
+I like to play ragnarok (@thor, bRO) and tft.
+I also started streaming on twitch:  https://twitch.tv/ayaxos

 --------